veit/jupyter-tutorial/docs/nbconvert.rst

         If a notebook contains *Magics*, then this can possibly only be carried out in one Jupyter session.

-    We can e.g. vonvert `docs/ipython/mypackage/foo.ipynb
+    We can for example convert
-    <../ipython/mypackage/foo.ipynb>`_ into a Python script with:
+    :doc:`python4datascience:workspace/ipython/mypackage/foo` into a Python
+    script with:

     .. code-block:: console

-        $ pipenv run jupyter nbconvert --to script docs/basics/ipython/mypackage/foo.ipynb [NbConvertApp] Converting notebook docs/basics/ipython/mypackage/foo.ipynb to script
+        $ pipenv run jupyter nbconvert --to script workspace/ipython/mypackage/foo.ipynb [NbConvertApp] Converting notebook docs/basics/ipython/mypackage/foo.ipynb to script
         [NbConvertApp] Writing 245 bytes to docs/basics/ipython/mypackage/foo.py

-    The result is then ``foo.py`` with:
+    The result is then :file:`foo.py` with:

     .. code-block:: python